About the Interfaith Leadership Institute

 The Interfaith Leadership Institute (ILI) is the largest gathering of students and educators with a commitment to American religious pluralism.
 Each year, hundreds of people converge in Chicago to learn, train, share, and get inspired to bring the movement for interfaith cooperation back to their campuses and communities.
 Over the course of three days, participants learn to bridge divides and forge friendships across lines of religious and worldview differences.
 Come to the ILI with the passion to bring people together and leave equipped with the knowledge and skills to make it happen.
 Learn more about who can come and what to expect.

 What to expect at the ILI

 Introductory and advanced training tracks are designed to support those new to this work by laying the foundation for interfaith leadership, and providing advanced skills in topics ranging from strategic planning to navigating tricky challenges and more.
 Learn more about our student and educator tracks.

 Discounts & Scholarships

-As we do not want cost to be a hindrance to engaging with interfaith leadership, we have a number of discounts, as well as registration and lodging scholarships available.
+As we do not want cost to be a hindrance to engaging with interfaith leadership, we have a number of discounts, as well as registration scholarships available.

 2019 IL Schedule